nikithapotluri/CAMPUS-SPACE/README.md

 **Technologies**: MERN Stack (MongoDB, Express.js, React.js, Node.js)

 ## Development Tools
-**Visual Studio Code (VS Code)** as the primary code editor.
++ **Visual Studio Code (VS Code)** as the primary code editor.

-__Git__ for version control.
+* __Git__ for version control.
 ## Proposed Model
-The platform uses a real-time booking system that ensures up-to-date availability of departmental facilities.
+- CampusSpace features a real-time booking system to ensure up-to-date availability of departmental facilities.
-It incorporates a priority-based booking feature to allow certain events to be prioritized based on departmental guidelines.
+- It incorporates a priority-based booking feature to allow certain events to be prioritized based on departmental guidelines.
 Key features include:

-Slot-based booking with a modal for time selection.
++ Slot-based booking with a modal for time selection.

-User-friendly interface designed for college staff.
+- User-friendly interface designed for college staff.

-Login system with username and password for lecturers.
+* Login system with username and password for lecturers.

 ## Conclusion
 Campus Space represents a significant advancement in managing department-level infrastructure efficiently.
 Future enhancements may include expanding the system to accommodate college-wide bookings.